hyperskill/hyperstyle/src/python/evaluation/README.md

 Possible values for column `lang` are: `python3`, `kotlin`, `java8`, `java11`.

-Output file is a new `xlsx` or `csv` file with 3 columns:
+Output file is a new `xlsx` or `csv` file with the all columns from the input file and two additional ones:
-- `code`
-- `lang`
 - `grade`
+- `traceback` (optional)

 Grade assessment is conducted by [`run_tool.py`](https://github.com/hyperskill/hyperstyle/blob/main/README.md) with default arguments.
   Avaliable values for column  `grade` are: BAD, MODERATE, GOOD, EXCELLENT.
-  It is also possible add fourth column: `traceback` to get full inspectors feedback on each code fragment.
+  `traceback` column stores full inspectors feedback on each code fragment.
   More details on enabling traceback column in **Optional Arguments** table.

 ## Usage